 On any device, you’ll be able to see a list of all the vocabulary and phrases that you’ve learnt so far.
 You’ll also be prompted to review a batch of items if Review has decided they’re ready for you to look at again.

-To access Review on www.babbel.com, just click Review at the top of the screen in the navigation bar.
+To access Review on www.babbel.com, just click Practice at the top of the screen in the navigation bar.

 To access Review on mobile, tap Review at the bottom of the screen.

 What is spaced repetition?